CAAPIM/layer7-operator/docs/gateway.md

-The tls field provides the ability to configure certificates and termination for the route.
+TLSConfig defines config used to secure a route and provide termination

 <table>
     <thead>